 Troubleshoot sending and reading emails

-If you experience problems when sending or reading emails using outbound or inbound email connection you can add a configuration parameter which enables extra logging.
+If you experience problems when sending or reading emails using an outbound or inbound email connection, you can add a configuration parameter that enables extra logging.

 Configuration